TechYZ-Software-Solutions-Pvt-Ltd/fitness-facility-finder/README.md

-# 🏢 Facility Finder - Advanced Search Application
+# 🏢 JustList - Advanced Search Application

-A powerful, full-stack web application for finding facilities using Google Places API with comprehensive data enrichment, search history management, and legal compliance.
+A powerful, full-stack web application for finding any type of facilities in your area using Google Places API with comprehensive data enrichment, search history management, and legal compliance.

 ## ✨ Features